 - GO TO CLASS.
-It should go without saying, but a lot of students blow off classes for any reason.
-It’s a lot harder to find out what you missed than it is simply to go to class yourself.
+A lot of students blow off classes for almost any reason.
+But it’s a lot harder to find out what you missed than simply to go to class yourself.
 Plus, if you are asking others what you missed, you’re trusting that they understood what was important.
 Big mistake.

 - Pay attention in class.
 You’re there, so why not take advantage of the time to listen and to try to figure out what you will need to know on tests and what is going to be expected on projects.
 You are (or someone is) paying a lot of money for this education; get everything you can out of it.
-Plus, professors are fully aware when you are checked out.
-They can tell when you’re looking at a cell phone in your lap.
-They see you with your head down on the desk or doing homework for another class.
-First of all, those behaviors are disrespectful.
-But it is also true that your professors are the people who will decide whether to round up your exam grade or even your final grade to the next highest letter grade if your score is close.
-Your professors are the people who will write your letters of recommendation for grad school, jobs, and internships.
+Plus, professors know when you have checked out–when you’re looking at a cell phone in your lap, have your head down on the desk, or are doing homework for another class.
+Such behaviors are not only disrespectful but foolish; your professors will be be faced with deciding whether to round up your exam grade (or even your final grade) to the next highest letter grade if your score is close.
+They are the people who will write your letters of recommendation for grad school, jobs, and internships.
 Make a good impression.
-Make it easy (and true!) for them to say you are responsible, intellectually curious, and mature.
-One way to do so is to . . .
+Make it easy for them to give you the benefit of the doubt and to recognize that you are responsible, intellectually curious, and mature.
+One way to reveal those traits is to . . .

 - Be engaged in class.

-- Sit near the front so you will be less easily distracted.
+- Sit near the front (less easily distracted).

 - Ask questions and answer questions your professor asks.
-Class is a lot more fun when you’re engaged, and you’re also showing the professor that you care.
+Class is much more fun when you’re engaged; plus, you’re showing the professor that you care.
 Win-win.

-- If you end up with an assigned seat and it’s not where you can function well, talk to the professor privately after class about moving.
+- Occasionally seats are assigned.
+If you end up with an assigned seat that’s not where you can function well, talk to the professor privately after class about moving.

-- You may be relieved to discover that you have friends in some of your classes.
-You’ll naturally want to sit near them and study with them.
-However, be careful not to let that friendship be a distraction; you may have to make the tough decision to sit elsewhere or to study on your own if it becomes clear that your friendship is interfering with your success in a class.
+- Sometimes you’ll have friends taking the same classes.
+Naturally, you’ll want to sit near them, but be careful not to let that friendship be a distraction.
+Make the tough decision to sit elsewhere or to study on your own if it becomes clear that your friendship is interfering with your success.

 - Take notes.
 If you struggle to take helpful notes, ask your professor for permission to record the classes so you can listen to them again later and take better notes (or fill in gaps).
 Even if you never read your notes later, just the fact that you TOOK notes will put you ahead.
 Plus, taking notes helps keep you focused.
 (Recent research indicates that writing notes by hand makes them more memorable than using a keyboard.)